 My employer told those who qualified would receive pay from March 19th- April 2nd.
 We were just told today that we would not be receiving said pay the day before we would get paid.
 Just wondering if they actually can do that.

 I would look at the promise to pay as a contract type of agreement.
 To have a legal contract there must be an offer and acceptance and "consideration".
 "Consideration" means that each party agrees to provide something of value to the other.
-This can be an affirmative offering of something, or an...Read more »
+This can be an affirmative offering...Read more »

 The receipt of public assistance such as unemployment benefits is not an automatic bar to naturalization if you have not engaged in unlawful behavior including committing fraud.
 However, USCIS may view the receipt of benefits as a factor regarding your “good moral character “.
 You may want to...Read more »

 Several months after he died, I was notified that I was still benefcy of his BAC annuities fund.
 Surprised he hadn't changed this in 8 years since divorce, I called the BAC Intl to confirm details.
 It was the assisting clerk who noticed the date on a change-of-beneficiary form was the exact...
 Read more »

 There might be both a civil and criminal case that comes out of this but I notice this question is marked for both Texas and Arkansas.
 The first thing you should do is figure out WHERE the forged document was USED and then re-post your question in just that one state, no matter where you are...Read more »

 My fellow employees and I are having a dispute over compensable time while driving a company vehicle.
 We are granted access to a company website at 7:00 a.m. to see our routes.
 I clock in at this time to prepare my route (rearrange drive for optimization), attempt to remotely fix jobs/read notes to...
 Read more »